bertanerguc/CLTV-prediction/README.md

-Below is a more visually appealing and well-structured `README.md` template for your GitHub project, including sections formatted for better clarity and organization.

----

 # 🌟 FLO CLTV Prediction

 This project predicts **Customer Lifetime Value (CLTV)** for **FLO** customers using **BG/NBD** and **Gamma-Gamma** models.
 It helps in creating actionable insights for sales and marketing strategies, leveraging both online and offline purchase data.